Onset of color transparency in holographic light-front QCD: Physics of Color Transparency PCT

 \section{Physics of Color Transparency \lb{PCT}}

-The connection between GPDs and CT has been the subject of previous theoretical work~\cite{Burkardt:2003mb, Liuti:2004hd}.
-In this article we examine this connection within the framework of HLFQCD, which provides analytic expressions to describe the quark and gluon GPDs in the full $x$ and $t = - Q^2$ domains.
+The connection between GPDs and CT has been the subject of previous theoretical studies~\cite{Burkardt:2003mb, Liuti:2004hd}.
+In~this paper, this connection is examined within the framework of HLFQCD, which provides analytic expressions to describe the quark and gluon GPDs in the full $x$ and $t = - Q^2$ domains.